 What is the build schedule from time of component package order until the install?

 Once your building permit has been approved, your contractor begins work on the site work and foundation.
 This typically takes a month or two for most projects.
 While this is going on, once you have signed the components package agreement and have made the initial payment, your structural components are being made.
 We will schedule staged deliveries of the major structural components with your builder to arrive after your foundation is ready and to ensure a smooth construction sequence.
-A typical FabCab can be ‘closed to weather’ in two weeks, faster than a stick framed home.
+A typical FabCab can be ‘closed to weather’ in two to three weeks, faster than a stick framed home.
 The insulation is already installed!
 The rest of the build process will go at the speed of conventional construction.
-Typically a FabCab will be finished a month or two before a stick-framed home of similar size.

 Is it possible to visit your office?